astroport-fi/aips/AIP0/aip0.md

 ### AIP0: Definitions of the Astroport Improvement Proposal Framework

-- **Astroport Improvement Proposals (AIPs):** - **Astroport Improvement Proposals (AIPs):** AIPs are standardized proposals subject to voting that define the behavior of the Astral Assembly and the Astroport Protocol.
+- **Astroport Improvement Proposals (AIPs):** AIPs are standardized proposals subject to voting that define the behavior of the Astral Assembly and the Astroport Protocol.
 AIPs can be added, amended, replaced, and removed.
 -   **AIP Types:** AIPs can be either general or technical.
 General AIPs are sub-categorized as treasury, UI, tokenomic and generator.
 -   **Minimum Feedback Period:** The minimum amount of time within which the community can give feedback in response to a proposed ARC before it can advance to an on-chain vote (AIP).
--   **Minimum Frozen Period:** The minimum amount of time during which a AIP must remain unchanged before it can advance to an on-chain vote.
+-   **Minimum Frozen Period:** The minimum amount of time during which an AIP must remain unchanged before it can advance to an on-chain vote.
 -  **AIP Editor(s):** AIP Editors enforce the administrative and editorial aspects of the overall AIPs process.

 ---

 ### AIP0: Core Principles

-1. **Specificity:** A AIP must define and address a specific behavior or single responsibility.
+1. **Specificity:** An AIP must define and address a specific behavior or single responsibility.

-2. **Completeness:** A AIP must be thorough.
+2. **Completeness:** An AIP must be thorough.
 Relevant, specific particulars must not be left undefined or unreferenced.

 3. **Avoid overlap:** Multiple AIPs must not implement the same type of behavior independently.
 For instance, there should not be two separate, interchangeable ways to create new Astroport pool types.

-4. **Clarity:** A AIP must not have equally valid conflicting interpretations.
+4. **Clarity:** An AIP must not have equally valid conflicting interpretations.
 A AIP must be as clear and easy to understand as possible.

-5. **Brevity:** A AIP must be as short as possible, including only what is essential given the other core principles.
+5. **Brevity:** An AIP must be as short as possible, including only what is essential given the other core principles.

 ---